COLUMBIA, South Carolina — South Carolina officials on Wednesday approved selling a port in Beaufort County that's been vacant for a decade.

-The State Budget and Control Board on Wednesday is set to discuss the South Carolina Ports Authority's agreement to finally sell 317 acres of land in Port Royal.
+In a unanimous vote, the five-member state Budget and Control Board approved the South Carolina Ports Authority's agreement to finally sell 317 acres of land in Port Royal.

-After eight years and three failed attempts, the authority board last week approved the sale to Furman Investment Advisory Services of Greenville for $15.4 million.
+After eight years and three failed attempts, the ports board last week approved the sale to Furman Investment Advisory Services of Greenville for $15.4 million.
 The previous asking price was $22.5 million.

-The deal still needs approval from Budget and Control.
+The deal still needed approval from the state's financial oversight board.

-The property was once the site of a small port that began operation back in 1958.
-It has been vacant for a decade, and the General Assembly ordered its sale back in 2006.
+The property was once the site of a small port that began operation in 1958.
+But it has sat vacant for a decade, and the General Assembly ordered its sale back in 2006.

 Three previous attempts to sell fell through, and Gov. Nikki Haley signed legislation earlier this year that required the property to be auctioned unless it was sold by next June.

 Port Royal officials and residents have been pushing to have the property redeveloped to help the local economy.